bcgoss/checks-for-understanding/module-2/backend/week_three.md

 ### Questions

 1. What are the 3 main features in an ERD?
+Entities, their content and their relationships.
 2. Create an ERD for the following database: Restaurants, Customers, Items, Ingredients, Beverages, Orders, Vendors.

 3. What is the entry at the command line to create a new rails app?
 4. What do Models generally inherit from in rails?
 5. What do Controllers generally inherit from in a rails project?